 April 12, 2021—As the world wait for a vaccine handwashing remains the first line of defense against the virus, yet millions do not have access to soap and water for handwashing.
+We can change this.
 Help us save lives.
-Donate now.

 March 10, 2020—Preventing the spread of Coronavirus (COVID-19) is almost impossible without clean water, decent sanitation and good hygiene.

 Currently, 785 million people globally lack access to clean water and 2.3 billion are without safe, private toilets.
 In the poorest countries almost half (45%) of health care facilities do not have clean water on site.